aaltogamers/AG_web/src/content/events/cs2-budapest-major-finals-watch-party.md

   Join us to **cheer on your favorite finalist team**, eat some **FREE SNACKS**, and hang out with fellow CS2/Snack enjoyers **LIVE** 🎮
 ---

-### WHY?
-Cheer on your favorite finalist team, eat some FREE SNACKS, and hang out with the best company!

 ### SIGN-UP
 No sign-up required!